ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Introduction

-Most of the current multimodal semantic segmentation methods~\cite{28,29,31,32} are designed for RGB-D and RGB-T, and the model designed based on RGB-P also refers to the mainstream methods using the Degree of Linear Polarization (DoLP) or the Angle of Linear Polarization (AoLP) calculated from polarized images as the polarization modal input~\cite{mcubes,2,zju,4,5}.
-However, the polarization properties of polarized images are not further explored.
-We believe that this fixed paradigm of DoLP and AoLP cannot fully represent the polarization image properties and has certain limitations.
-Meanwhile, the current mainstream multimodal semantic segmentation methods~\cite{cmx,cmnext,32} (RGB-X) adopt a dual-branch architecture to extract features for RGB and X modalities separately and perform attention interaction and fusion for these two modalities.
-Although these mainstream methods perform well on many multimodal benchmarks, they have two backbone branches and a large number of parameters that are not convenient for model deployment.
+Moreover, current multimodal semantic segmentation methods~\cite{28,29,31,32,66} designed for RGB-D and RGB-T, and mainstream methods~\cite{cmx,cmnext,32} (RGB-X) adopt a dual-branch architecture to extract features for RGB and X modalities separately and perform attention interaction and fusion for these two modalities.
+While these methods achieve strong performance on standard multimodal benchmarks, their dual-branch designs result in a large number of parameters, making them less suitable for resource-constrained (less running memory) AUV deployments.
+To overcome these challenges, we explore efficient architectures that maintain high performance while reducing parameters.

-To delve into RGB-P multimodal semantic segmentation, we create an underwater RGB-P semantic segmentation benchmark that includes 0, 45, 90, and 135 degree polarized images with a total of 12 classes, which we call UPLight.
-In this paper, we investigate the performance of different polarization modalities in multimodal semantic segmentation and design a non-fixed paradigm Polarization Generate Attention (PGA) module using four-angle polarized images to generate better polarization modal images for the RGB-P multimodal semantic segmentation model.
+To delve into RGB-P multimodal semantic segmentation, we design a shared dual-branch encoder (ShareCMP Encoder) to reduce the number of parameters of the dual-branch model and reduce the use of running memory for model deployment.
+We investigate the performance of different polarization modalities in multimodal semantic segmentation and design a non-fixed paradigm Polarization Generate Attention (PGA) module using four-direction polarized images to generate the representation with richer polarization properties for the RGB-P multimodal semantic segmentation model.
 While based on the principle that the polarization angles of light reflected by different categories of materials are different, we propose a Class Polarization-Aware Loss (CPALoss) to assist the model in learning the polarization properties of different classes and improve the multimodal feature understanding and interaction capabilities of the RGB-P model.
-To reduce the number of parameters of the dual-branch model and reduce the resource consumption of model deployment, we design a shared dual-branch multimodal semantic segmentation architecture.
-Our method is called ShareCMP, which is inspired by CMX~\cite{cmx}.
+Meanwhile, we create an underwater RGB-P semantic segmentation benchmark that includes 0, 45, 90, and 135 degree polarized images with a total of 12 classes, which we call UPLight.
+Our method is called ShareCMP, inspired by CMX~\cite{cmx}.
+Unlike CMX, ShareCMP is a multimodal semantic segmentation model specifically designed for polarized images, with a ShareCMP Encoder, PGA, and CPALoss, which has better performance.